 Those of us who live around Atlanta, Georgia or Dallas, Texas, who only see around 2 or 3 inches of snow per year on average, can be heard complaining during the winter when a snow event occurs.
 There are, however, many cities around the nation where considerably more snow falls and it becomes part of the […]

-Our high-resolution snow depth maps are updated several times a day and include the United States and much of Canada. ● Today’s Snow Cover Stats ● Interactive Map ● N. Hemisphere Sea Ice Anomaly Current Snow Cover on Google Maps (High-Res) Return to the top Return to the top Today’s Snow-Cover Percent, Depth, & Liquid Equivalent (SWE) […]
+Our high-resolution maps of accumulated snowfall are updated several times a day for the United States and much of Canada. ● Today’s Snow Cover Stats ● Interactive Map Snow Cover Map (Current – High-Resolution) Note: Refresh the browser if data fail to load Today’s Snow-Cover Percent, Depth, & Liquid Equivalent (SWE) […]

 Explore the type of precipitation Set the air and dew point temperatures by dragging the anchor points and learn what type of precipitation will fall to the ground.
 Each time you release the mouse button, the simulation starts.
 You must use an up-to-date browser version to view this simulation.